SourceYang/Lyman-alpha/Lya/README.md

-This is the main repository for Yuanyuan’s summer 2020 research project focusing on models of polarized Lyman alpha emission from reionization.
+This is the main repository for a research project focusing on models of polarized Lyman alpha emission from reionization.

 Before getting start, please use Chenxiao’s code (https://github.com/frankelzeng/reionization) gif_190127_2.c to set up the background temperature by
 ```